campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 So, as ~the conclusion~ a "stopping point" for the beloved series, how does Xenoblade Chronicles 3 fare?

+If you were to go buy the [general consensus online](https://www.metacritic.com/game/switch/xenoblade-chronicles-3), you'd think that the game was univesally acclaimed and nearly flawless.
+I'd agree that, at its best, Xenoblade Chronicles 3 is a transcendent experience that defies its medium.

+But at it's worst, Xenoblade Chronicles 3 crumbles under its [62 hour playtime](https://howlongtobeat.com/game/103825), and that's excluding any sidequests, which add an extra 30-40 hours.
+There *are* flashes of brilliance, but they have been drowned out and forgotten about in my memory in place of its indulgant, redundant monolougues, its bland characters, and uneventful plot.

+Unfortunately, legitimate critiques of this game seem to have been drowned out (or worse, [silenced](https://old.reddit.com/r/NintendoSwitch/comments/we34zm/unpopular_opinion_xenoblade_chronicles_3_is/)).
+But make no mistake, there *are* valid critiques.
+So, while I want to give Monolithsoft credit for some of the amazing work that they've done, I want to speak a little more on behalf of those that correctly identified these critiques, but were overtaken by fanboy zealotry.

 Coincidentally, my opinion of this game mirrors its premise: in Xenoblade Chronicles 3, two universes collide, leading to conflict and struggle.
 Likewise, this game is full of ideas and concepts that both simultaneously enhance and detract from the overall experience.
 It's paradoxical, but not always in a good way.

 Let me show you what I mean.

+NEW IDEA: TALK GOOD FIRST, THEN GET INTO BAD.
+GOOD GRAPHICS, GOOD WORLD BUILDING, GOOD voice acting. bad:
+- Insanely long
+- Bad characters
+- So what character had one scene?
+Prepare for the rest of the game to never address it
+- Sidequests by their nature do not progress character development because they're optional
+- Insanely telegraphed "twists" don't make up for a plot where nothing happens
+- And then a 6 minute exposition
+- Nothing really for the fans of Xenoblade series

 ## A Mature Story with a Consistent Tone
 <div class="imageContainer imageUnderSection">